moraakhila/cs5293sp23-project2/README.md

 * display()
    * This function returns final output in the json format.
 It chooses top N  closest recipes and builds a dictionary with information on the cuisine, maximum cosine similarity score between input word vector and cuisine vectors, and top N closest recipes.
 It finally converts dictionary to JSON string and returns it.

+## Test Cases
+The following are the test cases for all the functions:
+* test_data –This function is used to test data() function.
+* test_vectorize- This function is used to test vectorize() function.
+* test_knn- This function is used to test knn() function.
+* test_display- This function is used to test display() function.

 ## Assumptions